THE OUTLET’S DEMISE

 BENTWOOD SHORES - PRELIMINARY FINAL SITE CONDO APPROVAL

 By recommendation from Texas Township Engineer Wheat, Bentwood Shores, by vote from the Texas Township Board, was conditionally approved upon review and approval of the rain garden design and permitting of the public sanitary sewer, including submission of all applicable easements.
-This approval prompted permitting for stormwater management, and within three days was approved.
+This approval prompted stormwater management permitting, which was approved within three days.
+The 140-plus-year-old outlet’s fate was now sealed, and it would not be inspected again until a massive flood.

 REFERENCES: